tuquio/Construc2/README.md

 It's build for the Joomla!&trade; CMS (v2.5) and thanks to Joomla's template styles and Construc2's ability to create "themes" on top of that incl. "page layouts" for virtually any page the CMS can produce, it's all up to your imagination and of course your PHP, HTML, and CSS skills, what your website will look like.

-**This** "Template" started as a fork of "Joomla Engineering Construct Template Framework for Joomla!
+**This** "Template" started out as a fork of "Joomla Engineering Construct Template Framework for Joomla!
 1.6" (CTF) primarily to kickstart the migration of some of my older template tools written for J!1.5.
 CTF also lacked L10N support and I had the urge to tweak some features that just didn't happen to be useful for me.
 That being said, Construc2 soon cut it's own path and is **not compatible** with any former or present flavor of JE's nice "Construct Framework"!

 **Note:** The name will likely change (once more) with the release of Version 2.0 to avoid any potential confusion.
 The new version will also ship with a free sample theme and is planned to be released by May 2012.
 At that point the shared history with CTF will also fall into digital oblivion.